HAUNTED PLACE: Western Cemetery

 A firestorm of protest erupted, and after a fierce debate between dog lovers and concerned citizens in front of the Portland City Council, dogs were banished from Western Cemetery, and a new dog park was created elsewhere in the city.
 A restoration project of the tombs began in October of 2003, because of a newly formed private/public partnership, between the Stewards of the Western Cemetery and the City of Portland.
 City of Portland exclusively funded the restoration of many of the family tombs.

-Thought the gravestones are still missing, Western Cemetery is now treated with respect that it deserves.
+Though the gravestones are still missing, Western Cemetery is now treated with the respect that it deserves.
 However, damage has been done, and some spirits are still restless.

 HISTORY OF MANIFESTATIONS:

 When graves are disrespected, desecrated, headstones stolen, often spirits become restless, angry at the living.

 ( The Rose Hill Cemetery * The Easton Library * Liberty Hall Mansion * Saint Louis Cemetery * Devils Den * The General Wayne Inn )